tswilliamson/nesizm/README.md

 The emulator now plays over 90% of the games I have been able to test smoothly at this point.
 There are scanline artifacts in  a number of them, but nothing that appears to really hamper gameplay.

-Here is a basic mapper support table:
+Here is the current mapper support table, only including mappers I intend to implement.

 Mapper Name | Working | % Games
 -|-|-